rdfuhr/BusyBezier/README.txt

 What if I drag the one in the working tree to the index?
 That seemed to work.

 I am now editing the README.txt file using vi.
 I want to see whether this shows up in git status when I save the changes.

+I noticed, to my horror, that this README.txt file was NOT showing up in GitHub.
+Do I need to “push” it there?